PE

 Outside of their PE lessons, children have further opportunities for PE and sport, including tribal competitions, fitness activities in class and physical activities in their PSHE lessons.

-What does PE look like in Early Years?
+What does PE look like in Nursery?

 Children have a timetabled PE slot and follow our whole-school EY RealPE curriculum when they are ready.
 To begin the year in Reception, children follow our RealFoundations programme, which is story-based and focuses on gross motor skills that will be needed throughout their PE journey at school.
+Children develop their listening skills, spatial awareness and team-work.

 What PE skills and knowledge will my child learn at Pennoweth?